toladata/Knowledgebase/en/4-manage-users/add-new-users.md

 Once added, you can change the role of a team member:

-1. Under `Role`, click from the dropdown menu and select a user role: Program Admin, Program Team, View Only.
+1. Under Role, click from the dropdown menu and select a user role: Program Admin, Program Team, View Only.

 ![](/assets_en/team approval.png)